MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

 A native C# project can be used two ways:

 - Admin tools for maintaining your game
-  - Usually, you will want to make synchronous calls back-to-back
+  - Usually, you will want to make synchronous calls back-to-back.
-  - Each API call will lock the program while it's executing, but that's not an issue for this type of program
+  - Each API call will lock the program while it's executing, but that's not an issue for this type of program.
-  - See the comment about "loginTask.Wait()" in the example code below.
-This is how you'll usually make API calls
+  - See the comment about `loginTask.Wait()` in the example code below.
+This is how you'll usually make API calls.

 - An actual game coded in native C#
   - You need to take advantage of the async nature of API calls, and the C# async/await feature keywords.